Updated on February 27th, 2023 by Samuel Smith

+The company operates as a debt and equity investor for lower middle market companies (those with $10-$150 million of annual revenues) seeking to transform their capital structures.
 The BDC has the capability to invest in both debt and equity, which gives it a significant advantage over companies who invest in private debt or private equity alone.

-Main Street Capital Corporation also invests in the private debt of middle market companies (not lower middle market companies) and has a budding asset management advisory business.
+Main Street Capital Corporation also invests in the private debt of middle-market companies (not lower middle-market companies) and has a budding asset management advisory business.

 Source: Investor Presentation

 The BDC’s corporate structure is rather simple.
 Main Street Capital Corporation operates three funds:

 - The Main Street Mezzanine Fund

 Since Main Street Capital Corporation is the operator of its own investment funds, management fees are kept to a minimum, which gives it a cost-based competitive advantage over its competitors who outsource their fund management.

 Main Street Capital Corporation’s holdings are highly diversified by both transaction type and geography.
 By transaction type, the BDC acquires most of its deals via recapitalization and leveraged buyouts.
 Main Street Capital Corporation also has a very high degree of diversification by industry.

 Main Street Capital Corporation’s growth prospects come from its unique strategy of driving investment returns.
 Investors who own the stock are rewarded as the BDC sustains its high monthly dividend and grows it over time.